felixgao/python-best-practices/docs/index.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

+One important aspect of improving the developing experience is to keep your Python version and dependencies up-to-date.

 The best place to start is by looking at the [Tutorials](tutorials.md)